mobi-css/mobi.css/site/docs.md

 #### Align Utilities

-You can use Mobi.css to easily align contents.
+You can use Mobi.css to easily align contents, both horizontally and vertically!

 ##### Align Inline Contents